 How will I get into the courts? arrow-down

 All courts will be access controlled – this will apply to all of the roadside courts.
 You will only be able to access the courts if you are an active member of The Lensbury, by scanning the QR code at each court gate, or as a hotel guest.
+All member guests must have a valid activity day pass.

 What will be the booking periods for Padel & Pickleball? arrow-down